Self-correction is Not An Innate Capability in Language Models: Moral Self-correction Performance

-In this section, we introduce the general experimental setting and the results of different self-correction methods.
-Our experimental results obviously demonstrate the effective role of CoT and external feedback for better self-correction performance.
+In this section, we introduce the general experimental settings and the results of different self-correction settings.
+Our experimental results clearly demonstrate the effectiveness of CoT and external feedback for improving self-correction performance.